bootdotdev/blog/content/about.md

 The [zone of proximal development](https://en.wikipedia.org/wiki/Zone_of_proximal_development) is where you should be.
 You should be challenged, but not lost.
 You'll learn best when "muddling through" hard problems that you have the tools to solve.

-## T-shaped developers are the most successful.
+## T-shaped developers are the most successful

 The vertical bar on the letter "T" represents the *depth* of your knowledge in a specific area, and the horizontal bar represents the *breadth* of your knowledge across all facets of software engineering.

 For example, you could build a strong vertical bar by focusing primarily on backend development in Go.
 At the same time, you could build a wide horizontal bar by occasionally doing projects in JavaScript, Tensorflow, functional programming, or distributed systems.

-## Your coding skills don't matter if you don't know how to show them off to a potential employer.
+## Your coding skills don't matter if you don't know how to show them off to a potential employer

 You can be the best developer in the world, but if you’re not able to prove yourself to potential employers you will never find a programming job.
 Spending time working on your portfolio and resume will make your job search possible.
 Practicing interviewing skills will ensure a successful job hunt.

-## If you don’t define your career goals, you’ll never know when you’re ready for your first job.
+## If you don’t define your career goals, you’ll never know when you’re ready for your first job

 You don't ever stop "learning to code".
 There isn’t a magic threshold that separates the “coders” from the “non-coders”.
 Your learning path should never truly end, but along the way, you’ll find yourself qualified for different kinds of programming jobs.